maker-shihab/book-catalog-client/README.md

 - Wishlist: Add books to your wishlist
 - User Management: Create and log in as a user
 - Update Book Information

+## Getting Started

+To run this project locally, follow these steps:

+1. Clone the repository to your local machine.
+2. Navigate to the project directory.

+## API

+The client communicates with the Book Catalog Server API.
+You can find the API documentation and live API here: [Book Catalog Server API](https://book-catalog-server-maker-shihab.vercel.app/)